 Throw the water in the microwave for about 20 seconds on high heat.

 Grab the baking soda for this one.
-Can’t make a cookie without baking soda!
+Can’t make a chocolate chip cookie without baking soda!

 Measure out 1 teaspoon of baking soda and dissolve it into the hot water.